-On assessment days, recruiters bring together a number of candidates and set them a range of group and individual tasks to check whether they are right for the company and the job.
-Typical tasks include:
+What is an assessment centre?
+It’s a stage in the recruitment process where HR professionals and managers within the business bring together a number of candidates and set them a range of group and individual tasks to check whether they are right for the company and the job.
+Typical assessment centre exercises for civil engineering jobs include:

 - a group exercise